ParthJhaveri10/ParthJhaveri10/README.md

 - 👋 Hi, I’m @ParthJhaveri
-- 👀 I’m interested in cyber security and ethical hacking
+- 👀 I’m interested in cyber security and data analysis
-- 🌱 I’m have learned Python,C,C++,HTML,CSS,Bootstrap,Angular,JavaScript and Jquery
+- 🌱 I’m have learned Python,C,C++,Java,HTML,CSS,Bootstrap,Angular,JavaScript and Jquery
 - 💞️ I’m looking to collaborate on making various types of genrators